KidPiano/LeetCode/Problems/0572_Subtree-of-Another-Tree/Explanation.md

 ## Approach 4: Reduction to Substring Problem (StringBuilder, KMP) 🌟
 We can improve the asymptotic runtime of the previous approach even further by using a [linear time pattern searching algorithm]() instead of the library function `indexOf()`.
 I have chosen to use [KMP]() as my linear time substring algorithm below:

+<iframe></iframe>

+Note that typically KMP finds all occurrences of a substring in a string, but I have modified it to return the firstasdfasdf

 ### Complexity Analysis
 Let m = number of nodes in s
 Let n = number of nodes in t